SpeciesFileGroup/taxonworks_doc/docs/guide/FAQs/README.md

 # Introduction

-_Categorized questions that answer "How do I?"_.
+_Categorized help that answer a commonly asked question._

 ### How do I contribute back to the community?
 See '[Contributing](/develop/Contributing)' in develop.